denoland/fresh/docs/getting-started.md

 ## Running the project locally

-You can now run your new project locally with `deployctl`:
+You can now run your new project locally using the `deno` CLI:

 ```
-deployctl run --watch --no-check ./main.ts
+deno run -A --unstable --config tsconfig.json --watch main.ts
 ```

 The `--watch` option will cause your script to be reloaded on any changes to the